 Resource: 5 Ways To Automate Your Finances

 3. Physically or electronically transfer the money yourself

-We have a business checking account that’s got money in it for repairs and vacancies, and we’re earning a nice cash flow to the point where we are automatically sending ourselves $250 a month each from the account.
-I get that in the form of a check, but we’re going to work on direct deposit to automate it.
+We have a business checking account that’s got money in it for repairs and vacancies.
+We’re earning a nice cash flow, to the point where we are automatically sending ourselves $250 a month each from the account.
+I get the money in the form of a check, but we’re going to work on direct deposit to automate it.

-So that’s just three simple ways to put your money to work right away.
-It’s better than frittering it away, and you could even get slightly better returns (or pay less interest on debts) if you move that money to the end goal sooner rather than later.
+It’s certainly better than frittering it away.
+Plus, you could even get slightly better returns (or pay less interest on debts) if you move that money to the end goal sooner rather than later.